dcbartlett/Coding_Exercises/Two Sum/README.md

 We can accomplish this by looping through the integer array we were given.<br>
 If we loop though this once, we will get one of the addends.

-Now, we have a choice of how we can get the second addend.<br>
+Now, we have a choice of how we can get the second addend.

-We can cycle through the array a second type, compare the two addends,
+We can cycle through the array a second time, compare the two addends, and return if they add up to the target.

+Alternatively, we can use memoization to store previously checked addends and see if any of them are the difference of the current addened and the target.
+If they are, we return both addends as the solution.